rahulsurwade08/owtf/infra/terraform/README.md

    1. **Create a Role with Necessary Permissions:**
       - Go to the [IAM Console](https://console.aws.amazon.com/iam/home).
-      - Create a new IAM role with the permissions required for Terraform operations `AmazonEC2FullAccess`, `AmazonS3FullAccess`, `IAMFullAccess`, `AmazonVPCFullAccess`.
+      - Assign permissions that are necessary for Terraform operations `AmazonEC2FullAccess`, `AmazonVPCFullAccess`, `ElasticLoadBalancingFullAccess`, and `IAMFullAccess`.

    2. **Create a Trust Policy for the Role:**
       - Add a trust policy to allow specific IAM users or roles to assume this role.
 Example trust policy: